-Making the decision to own and operate a website is serious business and a good investment.
+Owning and operating a website is serious business and a good investment.
 The internet can feel overwhelming at times, especially when it comes to investigating the costs to maintain a WordPress website.
 Some companies claim they can maintain your site for as little as $250 a year, while others can charge $5,000 a year or more for comprehensive services.

 What you might not realize is that whatever projected budget you have, you’ll probably spend more, especially if you are using an inexpensive service.
 You should seriously consider companies that include comprehensive WordPress maintenance and hosting services for a single fee.
-A comprehensive plan will cover the costs you may not even be thinking about.
-Think of owning a website in a similar way as you think about owning a car.
+A comprehensive plan will cover the costs you may not even be considering.
+Think of owning a website in the same way as you think about owning a car.
 The price of the car might fit your initial budget, but there are always ongoing costs that will add up down the road.
-Things like repairs, oil changes, brake pads, maintenance and more.
+Things like repairs, oil changes, brake pads, maintenance, and more.
 When you buy a car from a premium dealer, most, if not all of these costs are covered under their extended warranty and service plans.

 This article was written to help you understand the true costs of maintaining a website.
 While this post focuses on WordPress websites (WordPress is by far the most popular Content Management System – powering over 30% of sites worldwide), this information is useful for other platforms as well.
 You’ll want to tune in as we discuss the major problems around investing in cheap hosting and reveal solutions that will work for you and your website for the long haul.